 Scenario Journal welcomes your thoughts and contributions in a range of formats and media: critical essays, op-eds, interviews, photo or video essays, projects and provocations.
 We typically review all submissions within two to three weeks of receiving them.
 Please note that while we strive to read and respond to all submissions, our resources are limited and we have a small editorial staff committed to reviewing all pieces.
 We are not presently a peer-reviewed publication.

 Scenario Journal is a thematic, curated publication.
 Each issue explores a topic from a range of perspectives and disciplinary positions.
-We are currently working on the upcoming issue Scenario 6: Migration and are not accepting new submissions at this time.
+We are currently working on the Call for Submissions for our next issue and are not accepting new submissions for the journal at this time.
 We will post the next call for submissions in Fall of 2017.

 - Design projects and photo essays should have a clear and focused text no longer than 1000 words, accompanied by 6-10 images.

 - Article-based submissions should range in length from 1000 to 4000 words.

 - We prefer to receive submissions as Microsoft Word documents with images embedded with the text.
 All sources and citations should be clearly indicated and included as footnotes or endnotes according to the Chicago Manual of Style.

 - Send submissions to email@example.com, with ‘Submission′ in the subject line.
 Submissions will be reviewed on a rolling basis.